Amendments & annual reports

 Amendment approval process

-Requests for Amendment are usually approved or recommended for approval by the Chair of the Melbourne School of Population and Global Health (MSPGH) Human Ethics Advisory Group (HEAG) out of session and don't require review at an MSPGH HEAG meeting.
+Amendment requests are usually approved or recommended for approval by the Chair of the Melbourne School of Population and Global Health (MSPGH) Human Ethics Advisory Group (HEAG) out of session and don't require review at a MSPGH HEAG meeting.
 However, the Chair of the HEAG reserves the right to consult other members as appropriate.